My motives for international travel remain the same as they were decades ago. What has changed is me, for the better I hope.

 From this, you’ll see the world in a different light, one that embraces different means.
 This will become apparent from engaging with locals.
 Local chat is the best way to address any misconceptions about your own country and about your destination.
 Returning home and debunking those misconceptions is equally important.
 That is one of the goals of the Arrivals Hall travel blog.

 Travel counteracts ethnocentricity which is the idea that your culture or ethnicity is superior to others.
 Every destination has its pros and cons whether those facets are in its past or present.
 By experiencing another culture first hand, you will appreciate the differences.
-US Travel Writer Rick Steves has a post on Americans travelling in Europe.

 Being naturally curious and an innately good planner means the act of travel is a natural fit for me.
 But I also enjoy the cosmopolitan environment that I encounter on my travels.